 Children’s Officer: Tony Goldrick

 Designated Liason Officer: Tony Goldrick

 The key role of the Club Children’s Officer is to ensure the implementation and promotion of the relevant Child Welfare and Protection Codes and Guidelines for good practice in the Club, so as to ensure that young people can participate, enjoy and benefit from our Gaelic Games in safe and enjoyable surroundings.
-Our Games – Our Code is the agreed good practice reference and policy document that is central to guiding the Children’s Officer in their role.
+The GAA – Code of Behaviour is the agreed good practice reference and policy document that is central to guiding the Children’s Officer in their role.

 The Children’s’ Officer also oversees the implementation of Garda Vetting checks, as appropriate, within the Club.

 We would ask everyone involved with the club to support and cooperate with the Children’s’ Officer in their important duties.